harelmarin/Bookboxdd/README.md

 - Consult books
 - Search all the books you want ( Google books api )
 - Sign in with Google ( Firebase )
-- Add your favorite book
+- Add book in wishlist
 - MySQL database for data storage

 ---